chrisnajman/one-page-site-template/README.md

 permalink: /index.html
 ---

-# One-page Site Template with Webpack (with SASS, Babel and PostCSS)
+# One-page Webpack Site Template with SASS, Babel and PostCSS

 **Important**: It is assumed that you have `node.js` installed on your computer.